 Plan out each employee's preboarding and onboarding process with the Pyn new employee training plan.
 Use this template to easily get new hires up to speed.

-What is an employee journey map?
+What is an employee training plan?

-Additionally, you can use this map to rate each step by how involved it is and who needs to do it.
+Additionally, you can use this template to rate each step by how involved it is and who needs to do it.
 Preboarding and onboarding is complicated, and you’ll need help from managers, IT, your new hire’s designated buddy, and the new hire themselves.
 Use this employee journey map to ensure that your new hire gets everything they need to succeed in their new role.

 Customizable to each new hire’s needs.
 The template is quick and easy to start using, but it’s also flexible.
 We’ve included sample pieces of communication, but add tasks that you need or get rid of items that don’t work for your team.
 You can also customize it for each new hire as different employees will grow in the company differently.

 How to use the Pyn new employee training template